pombredanne/centidb/docs/index.rst

 db_val`` might perform integer or float division.

-A final option is adding a `number_factory=` parameter to :py:func:`decode_keys`, which still requires picking a good default.
+A final option is adding a `number_factory=` parameter to :py:func:`unpacks`, which still requires picking a good default.

 Non-tuple Keys
 ++++++++++++++